GParacha/iOS-Portfolio/README.md

 # iOS-Portfolio
 Hey I am Gaurav Paracha, and I have done work in many Computer Science classes.
 I have focused on creating pixel art for said projects and becoming a better group member.
 ---------------------------------------------------------------------------------------------------------
 OhTheHorror: In Development, currently making the assets for said game.
 I have focused on making atmospheric pixel art and certain backgrounds.
 I have worked with my team to create an atmosphere of fear.
+This app taught me how to work with a team of more than just myself.
+I worked with amazing people who always pushed me to go even further than what I thought I was capable of.
+It also taught me how to work with clients that want very specific things.
 [Feel the Horror](https://github.com/EvanRista/OhTheHorror.git)

 ![backgroundLightClouds (1)](https://user-images.githubusercontent.com/98774992/161837598-30cd039f-9c59-430a-a4f2-1224f0c2f7fe.gif)